 First-time buyers saving for their home deposit can also make use of the tax-free benefits that can be found within a Lifetime ISA (LISA).

-There are two main types of Lifetime ISAs, a Cash Lifetime ISA and a Stocks and Shares Lifetime ISA.
-Both types attract the 25% government bonus and enjoy tax-free status on any returns within the ISA.
+There are two main types of Lifetime ISAs, Cash Lifetime ISAs and Stocks and Shares Lifetime ISAs.
+Both types attract the 25% government bonus and you don’t pay income tax on any interest or investment growth within the ISA.
 We will take a look at both options to help you ascertain which is the most appropriate for your needs.

-A Cash Lifetime ISA has all the benefits listed above, however, your savings will also earn interest within the account and any income on interest earned will be completely tax-free.
+A Cash Lifetime ISA has all the benefits listed above, however, your ISA savings will also earn interest within the account and any income on interest earned will be paid monthly and is completely tax-free.
 The most notable advantage of the Cash Lifetime ISA is that it is considered very low risk as your money is not invested in the stock market.
 In addition to this, a Cash Lifetime ISA does not attract any fees.
-The disadvantage is that with the current interest rate being so low across the board, any income you earn outside of the government 25% bonus will be very small.
-Below we have listed some of the Lifetime ISA providers with comparison tables to illustrate the best interest rate currently available.
+The disadvantage is that with the current rates of interest being so low across the board, any income you earn outside of the government 25% bonus will be very small.
+Below we have listed some of the Cash Lifetime ISA providers with comparison tables to illustrate the best rates of interest currently available.

 Best Cash Lifetime ISA

-*Interest rate correct at time of publication.
-Please check individual providers for the latest interest rates.
+*Rates of interest correct at time of publication.
+Please check individual providers for the latest rates of interest.

-For savers who prefer the more traditional approach of a Building Society, Nottingham Building Society offer the second-best interest rate and in addition to this, LISA account holders can take advantage of free whole of market, mortgage broker advice worth up to £299.
+For savers who prefer the more traditional approach of a Building Society, Beehive Money offer the second-best interest rate and in addition to this, new account holders transferring existing Lifetime ISAs worth £10,000 will receive a £50 bonus from the provider.
+You can open the Lifetime ISA online with as little as £10.

-A Stocks and Shares Lifetime ISA will often afford savers a better rate of return than a Cash ISA, largely because your money will be invested in funds, stocks and shares.
-However, this is not without a degree of risk and it is important to know that the value of your investment can do down as well as up.
+Stocks and Shares Lifetime ISAs will often afford savers a better rate of return than Cash ISAs, largely because your money will be invested in funds, shares, bonds, and other assets .
+However, this is not without a degree of risk and it is important to know that the value of your investment can go down as well as up.

-When it comes to identifying the best Stocks and Shares Lifetime ISA, there is much to consider.
+When it comes to identifying the best S&S Lifetime ISA, there is much to consider.
 Here we have provided some details of what you can expect from some of the best providers.

 For investors who would prefer to have someone make all your investment decisions for you, Nutmeg takes care of all your investments with their four investment funds, fully diversified across a range of stocks, bonds, industries and countries.
 Costs include a fee of 0.75% up to £100k and 0.35% for anything beyond that.
-There is also a fund cost which ranges from 0.17% to 0.31% and a market spread of 0.07%.
+There is also an investment fund cost, applied by the fund managers, which ranges from 0.17% to 0.31% and a market spread of 0.07%.

-Read our complete AJ Bell review to find out more.
+Read my AJ Bell Youinvest Review to learn more.

-Hargreaves Lansdown charges just 0.45% for DIY investors but there are other charges associated with dealing in Exchange Traded Funds, investment trusts and shares.
-One of the advantages of the Hargreaves Lansdown Lifetime ISA is that it also allows you to hold your ISA as cash, effectively making it a hybrid between a Stocks and Shares Lifetime ISA and a Cash Lifetime ISA.
+Hargreaves Lansdown charges just 0.45% for DIY investors but there are other charges associated with dealing in Exchange Traded Funds, investment trusts, and shares.
+One of the advantages of the Hargreaves Lansdown Lifetime ISA is that it also allows you to hold your ISA as cash, effectively making it a hybrid between a S&S Lifetime ISA and a Cash Lifetime ISA.
 It is worth noting that Hargreaves Lansdown does not currently offer any interest when you hold cash in their LISA, although this may change in the future.
+You can start a Lifetime ISA with as little as £100 or by setting up a £25 monthly direct debit.

-Read our complete Hargreaves Lansdown Review to find out more.
+Read my Hargreaves Lansdown Review to learn more.

 Stocks and Shares Lifetime ISA Fee Comparison